VILLASframework/documentation/docs/controller/protocol.md

 **Important:** Note that at least one of the headers must be provided.
 Otherwise no component will receive it.

-It is also valid to just provide a single header (e.g. `uuid` to address a specific component or `type` to adress a class of components).
+It is also valid to just provide a single header (e.g. `uuid` to address a specific component or `type` to address a class of components).

 ## State Machine